 Note: The field of statistical genetics continues its unprecedented growth and expansion.
 Additionally, new technologies and ideas are constantly opening up new research areas.
-Thus, the projects below are proposed projects only, as we will seek to select the most timely, relevant, and meaningful research for completion during summer 2014.
+Thus, the projects below are proposed projects only, as we will seek to select the most timely, relevant, and meaningful research for the upcoming summer.
 That may change between now and the start of the program.

 The technological and computational breakthroughs in the years since the sequencing of the human genome have provided an unprecedented opportunity to understand the etiology of complex human diseases.
 Notably, the diminishing cost of next-generation sequencing means that it is now possible for researchers to obtain complete genome sequence information on many thousands of individuals.
 However, major statistical questions remain about optimal design and analysis of studies using next-generation sequencing data to study the contribution of rare variation to common diseases.
 At the foundation of many such questions is the lack of power for single marker, rare variant tests of association, motivating the development of many, potentially more powerful, variant-set tests, which aggregate evidence from many individual variants into a single test statistic.
 Research by our group has developed a framework for evaluating the performance of existing variant-set tests on moderately sized variant sets (<100 variants).
 We then utilized this framework to provide a clear understanding of test performance in a variety of circumstances, develop novel robust and powerful tests, evaluate method performance in light of genotype uncertainty, develop methods to more precisely characterize underlying genetic architecture and apply these methods to better understand the genetics of fatty acids and high blood pressure.
 Continued technological innovations and lower costs mean that we continue to experience rapid increases in sample size, the proportion of the genome that is sequenced and sequence coverage, which all lead to increases in the number of variants being analyzed.
 However, mounting evidence suggests poor performance of many widely used variant-set methods as the number of variants increases into the hundreds and thousands.
 Current and newly proposed variant-set based tests which attempt to address large variant situations vary in how they combine and weight variants, leading to poorly understood differences in performance under different genetic models.
 Regardless of which tests emerge as optimal in the presence of large numbers of genetic variants, several challenges will remain toward applying these methods to real, imperfect data and then inferring underlying genetic architecture based on a statistically significant test result.
 Our research will start by gaining a deeper understanding of the behavior of variant-set tests in the presence of large numbers of variants, the realistic application of these tests and the development of methods to decompose significant test statistics to gain information that can guide future studies, leading to a variety of novel approaches and better understanding of why certain methods perform the way they do.
 This work will provide a critical step towards successfully identifying risk variants in future sequencing experiments.